“ The care of the hounds

 The pictorial preparatory drawing

 in reverse to sheet 1 – Th.
 105, illustrated in Blüchel, Die Jagd, II, p.
-79 – of the Four Seasons of the Hounds supposed for the early ’40s, furnished with marks of trace and, on the back, red chalk, on strong, but not heavy laid paper with watermark “IV” as known for the time and proven here for Ridinger, e.g., for his 1723 drawing Alexander the Great at the Hyphasis 326 just as for two sheets of the Ten Plates Monkeys most likely published colored only by the sons as second edition.
+79 – of the Four Seasons of the Hounds supposed for the early ’40s, furnished with marks of trace and, on the back, red chalk, on strong, but not heavy laid paper with watermark “IV” as known for the time and documented here for Ridinger, e.g., for his 1723 drawing Alexander the Great at the Hyphasis 326 just as for two sheets of the Ten Plates Monkeys most likely published colored only by the sons as second edition.

 Of best condition except for a pinhead-small hole and, predominantly on the back, seven marginal traces of former mounting in spots on a sheet removed only by now (on this by old hand in italics as inscription in the center “Coursing” and on the right “Ridinger”).
 In the center of the narrow white subfield of the drawing itself a “20.” in pencil as supposed inventory number of a former owner and therefore mark of origin of a more comprehensive collection of drawings.

 The also by its size marvelous drawing

 for the opening sheet of this wanted rich set. – Contrary to the etching the pack leader’s tip of the tail a little less formed and the waterhound’s left foreleg concealed under the belly.